Gastronotherapy

 • 8 ounces rice, soba, or udon noodles

-• 2 red, yellow, or orange bell peppers, julienned or thinly sliced
+• 2 red, yellow, or orange bell peppers, sliced into thin strips

 • 4 scallions, thinly sliced